 Active aggregate counts measure address density, but cannot always characterize address separation.
 An address might be the only active address in its half of the address space, in which case we would call it well-separated from other addresses, or it might be part of a completely populated 16-aggregate.
-The $n_p$ and $\gamma_p$ metrics cannot always distinguish between cases where all 16-aggregates (say) are equally populated, so all addresses are equally separated, and cases where some 16-aggregates are fully populated and others are
+The n_p and γ_p metrics cannot always distinguish between cases where all 16-aggregates (say) are equally populated and cases where some 16-aggregates are fully populated and others are sparsely populated, meaning some addresses are more separated than others.
+To measure address separation, we introduce a new metric, discriminating prefixes.